-The ARA’s New Zealand Rail 2021 will take place at the Hilton Auckland on the 2 and 3 September 2021.
+The ARA’s New Zealand Rail conference will take place at the Hilton Auckland on the 10th – 11th October 2022.

 The economic value of rail to New Zealand was recently calculated to be approximately $1.47b to $1.54b per annum.
 Building on the Government’s commitment to rail, the ARA’s New Zealand Rail 2021 will drive growth by focusing on the ‘how to’ by bringing together key industry and government stakeholders, customers, researchers and suppliers to network and exchange best practice on the innovation, collaboration, technical expertise and investment needed to advance these planning priorities and future opportunities for rail in New Zealand.

-New Zealand Rail 2021 builds on the great energy and enthusiasm of the record attendance of recent conferences which provided updates, outcomes and ambitious plans for the future of rail in New Zealand.
+The ARA’s New Zealand Rail conference builds on the great energy and enthusiasm of the record attendance of recent conferences which provided updates, outcomes and ambitious plans for the future of rail in New Zealand.

 A new policy framework and record investment is building a solid future for rail in New Zealand to be more reliable, resilient and sustainable than ever.
 The New Zealand government will invest NZ$54 billion in land transport in the next decade.

 Topics to be addressed include:

 - The KiwiRail Transformation: Our Vision – Nation Building for Future Generations

 - Update on Rail Policy, Planning and Funding in New Zealand